 A liquid secondary market may not exist for the commodity-linked notes that a Fund buys, which may make it difficult for the Fund to sell them at an acceptable price or to accurately value them.
 Commodity-linked notes are also subject to the counterparty credit risk of the issuer.
 That is, at maturity of a commodity-linked note, there is a risk that the issuer may be unable to perform its obligations under the terms of the commodity-linked note.
 Issuers of commodity-linked notes are typically large money center banks, broker-dealers, other financial institutions and large corporations.
 If the issuer becomes bankrupt or otherwise fails to pay, a Fund could lose money.
 The value of the commodity-linked notes a Fund buys may fluctuate significantly because the values of the underlying investments to which they are linked are themselves extremely volatile.
-Additionally, the particular terms of a commodity-linked note may create economic leverage by requiring payment by the issuer of an amount that is a multiple of the price increase or decrease of the underlying commodity, commodity-linked notes as they may increase or decrease in value more quickly than the underlying commodity, commodity index or other economic variable.
+Additionally, the particular terms of a commodity-linked note may create economic leverage by requiring payment by the issuer of an amount that is a multiple of the price increase or decrease of the underlying commodity, commodity index or other economic variable.
+This would have the effect of increasing the volatility of the value of these commodity-linked notes as they may increase or decrease in value more quickly than the underlying commodity, commodity index or other economic variable.
 Therefore, at the maturity of the note, a Fund may receive more or less principal than it originally invested and may receive interest payments on the note that are more or less than the stated coupon interest payments.